vmware-samples/vcenter-event-broker-appliance/docs/kb/install-openfaas.md

 ---
 # Deploy VMware Event Broker Appliance with OpenFaaS

+**<font color="red">This Event Processor has been deprecated in the VMware Event Broker Appliance v0.7 release and will be removed in next release.</font>**

 Customers looking to seamlessly extend their vCenter by either deploying our prebuilt functions or writing your own functions can get started quickly by deploying VMware Event Broker Appliance with OpenFaaS as the Event Processor

 ## Appliance Deployment Steps